danzeeeman/Code-Toolkit-Python.A.Fa24/04_WeekFive.md

 If this idea sounds a lot like computer programming to you, you wouldn't be alone.
 Several digital artists have drawn inspiration from Conceptual Art to draw parallels in the ways that with software and other digital media, we often create machine configurations that themselves produce cultural objects.

-In fact, one of the creators of Processing, Casey Reas, produced a 2004 Processing project related to Lewitt's work: {Software} Structures project at the Whitney, curated by Christiane Paul.
+In fact, one of the creators of Processing, Casey Reas, produced a 2004 Processing project related to Lewitt's work: [{Sofrware} Structures](https://artport.whitney.org/commissions/softwarestructures/text.html#structure) project at the Whitney, curated by Christiane Paul.

 Beyond this general connection to software, this week we'll look at Sol Lewitt's work as an example of creative experimentation with formal pattern and repetition.
 This video documents a 2008 installion of his work at MoMA: